 The nil rate band has been frozen at £325,000 since 2009 and this will now continue up to 5 April 2026.
-An additional nil rate band, called the ‘residence nil rate band’ (RNRB) is also frozen at the current £175,000 level until 5 April 2026.
-A taper reduces the amount of the RNRB by £1 for every £2 that the ‘net’ value of the death estate is more than £2 million.
+An additional nil rate band, called the 'residence nil rate band' (RNRB) which has been increased in stages and is now £175,000 for deaths in 2020/21 will also be frozen at the current level until 5 April 2026.
+A taper reduces the amount of the RNRB by £1 for every £2 that the 'net' value of the death estate is more than £2 million.
 Net value is after deducting permitted liabilities but before exemptions and reliefs.
 This taper will also be maintained at the current level.

 Business assets and Gift Hold-Over Relief